BushelScript/help/website/docs/ref/specifiers.md

 ## Indexing forms

-Each element relation has an _indexing form_ that specifies how it selects objects.
+Each element relation has an _indexing form_ that specifies how it selects items.

 ### [Simple](/docs/ref/grammar#specifier)

-Simple form is a convenience syntax for either Name or Index form, depending on the type of identifying object used.
+Simple form is a convenience syntax for either Name or Index form, depending on the type of identifying item used.

-**Identifying object**: A `string`, `integer` or `real`. `string` makes a Simple specifier act like a Name specifier; `integer` and `real` make a Simple specifier act like an Index specifier.
-An object that is not of one of these types produces a runtime error.
+**Identifying item**: A `string`, `integer` or `real`. `string` makes a Simple specifier act like a Name specifier; `integer` and `real` make a Simple specifier act like an Index specifier.
+An item that is not of one of these types produces a runtime error.

 ```
 document "Untitled"